ginger-with-a-soul/MATF/README.md

-Courses at the Faculty of Mathematics from 2nd year and later
+Courses at the Faculty of Mathematics from the 1st year and later

 All programming related courses starting from 2018/2019.